WillCodeForCats/solaredge-modbus-multi/README.md

 # SolarEdge Modbus Multi

-Home Assistant integration `solaredge-modbus-multi` supports SolarEdge inverters with Modbus/TCP local polling.
-It works with single inverters, multiple inverters, meters, batteries, and many other improvements over other integrations that didn't work well with a multi-device setup.
+This integration provides Modbus/TCP local polling to one or more SolarEdge inverters.
+Each inverter can support three meters and three batteries over Modbus/TCP.
+It works with single inverters, multiple inverters, meters, and batteries.
+It has significant improvements over similar integrations, and `solaredge-modbus-multi` is actively maintained.

-It is designed to communicate locally using Modbus/TCP where you have a single Leader inverter connected with one or more Follower inverters chained using the RS485 bus.
-Each inverter can connect to three meters and two batteries.

-Simple single inverter setups are fully supported - multiple devices is a feature, not a requirement.

 ### Features
 * Inverter support for 1 to 32 SolarEdge inverters.